Skip to Content

 1) Getting To Machu Picchu

-If going about a trip to Machu Picchu on your own, then you will need to know the ins and outs on how to get there.
-Below is a walk through of the logistics and how to go about your day.
+If going to Machu Picchu independently (whether a day trip or overnight), then you will need to know the ins and outs on how to get there.
+Below is a walk through of the logistics and how to go about your trip.

 Recap of Cusco to Machu Picchu Route: